upperlinecode/jeopardy-cli-python-apis/README.md

 #### Install a URL handler

-**This is pre-installed on cs50.
-If you're using cs50, skip this step.**
+**This is pre-installed on Replit.
+If you're using Replit, skip this step.**

 To install Requests, type the following into the console:
 ```bash